Tensor categories for vertex operator superalgebra extensions: Applications

 \subsubsection{Type $A$ parafermion algebras}

-Parafermion algebras have been treated in many fairly recent works \cite{ALY, DLY, DLWY, DR, DW1, DW2, DW3}, so we will not derive new results here.
-However, these algebras very nicely illustrate the efficiency of the theory of vertex operator algebra extensions.
+Parafermion algebras are cosets of Heisenberg (equivalently, lattice) vertex subalgebras of affine vertex operator algebras.
+They first appeared in \cite{LW, DL} and have received attention in number theory due to their connection with integer partitions \cite{LW}.
+As they have been treated in many fairly recent works \cite{ALY, DLY, DLWY, DR, DW1, DW2, DW3}, we will not derive new results here.
+However, these algebras nicely illustrate the efficiency of the theory of vertex operator algebra extensions.
 We focus on parafermion algebras of type $A$.